-Two years later, plaintiffs filed a complaint (which was later amended) asserting that 2018 PA 368 and 2018 PA 369 were unconstitutional under Const 1963, art 2, § 9, and that 2018 PA 337 and 2018 PA 338 remained in effect.
+Two years later, plaintiffs filed a complaint (which was later amended), asserting that 2018 PA 368 and 2018 PA 369 were unconstitutional under Const 1963, art 2, § 9, and that 2018 PA 337 and 2018 PA 338 remained in effect.
 After several procedural matters were addressed, each party moved for summary disposition under MCR 2.116(C)(10).
-Plaintiffs and the Attorney General moved for summary disposition on the basis that Const 1963, art 2, § 9 did not permit the Legislature to adopt a proposed initiative and amend it within the same legislative session2 because allowing it to do so would be contrary to the common understanding of the Michigan Constitution.
+Plaintiffs and the Attorney General moved for summary disposition on the basis that Const 1963, art 2, § 9 did not permit the Legislature to adopt a proposed initiative and amend it within the same legislative session because allowing it to do so would be contrary to the common understanding of the Michigan Constitution.
 The Attorney General further argued that if 2018 PA 368 and 2018 PA 369 were declared unconstitutional, 2018 PA 337 and 2018 PA 338 would be in full effect.
-The State sought judgment in its favor on the basis that the Constitution did not preclude the Legislature from amending a voter-initiated law in the same session in which the Legislature approved it.
+The state sought judgment in its favor on the basis that the Constitution did not preclude the Legislature from amending a voter-initiated law in the same session in which the Legislature approved it.

 The Court of Claims issued a thorough written opinion.
-In its opinion, the court recognized that Const 1963, art 2, § 9 outlined three options that the Legislature could take during the first 40 days after receiving an initiative petition: it could reject the petition, it could reject the petition and propose a different law, or it could enact the law without change.
-The court opined that "[a]rticle 2, § 9 does not provide the Legislature with any other options during (or after) the 40-day period, including the option to significantly amend the proposed law after adopting it."
+In its opinion, the court recognized that Const 1963, art 2, § 9 outlines three options the Legislature may take during the first 40 session days after receiving an initiative petition: it may reject the petition, it may reject the petition and propose a different law, or it may enact the law without change.
+The court opined that "Article 2, § 9 does not provide the Legislature with any other options during (or after) the 40-day period, including the option to significantly amend the proposed law after adopting it."
 Because the people gave the Legislature the option to propose an alternative, the court ruled that the Legislature could not simply adopt the legislation and amend it after it was enacted.

-Part of the court's reasoning was premised upon two effects that the court perceived would occur if the Legislature were permitted to adopt and amend initiative laws.
-First, as to the right of the people to a referendum, the court concluded that "the use of the words 'such' and 'it' [within art 2, § 9] indicates that the People intended that the exact law will be subject to the referendum,"
+Part of the court's reasoning was premised on two effects that the court perceived would occur if the Legislature were permitted to adopt and amend initiative laws.
+First, as to the right of the people to a referendum, the court concluded that "[t]he use of the words 'such' and 'it' [within Article 2, § 9] indicates that the People intended that the exact law will be subject to the referendum" and that therefore the initiated law could not be amended until after the referendum period had passed.
+Second, it noted that, once passed by voters, an initiated law could only be repealed by another vote of the people or by a supermajority vote of 3/4 of the Legislature.
+The court opined that if the Legislature could adopt and significantly amend a voter-initiated law in the same legislative session, it would render the supermajority provision meaningless because a Legislature that opposed the initiative would only need to adopt it and then amend or repeal it by a simple majority.
+Permitting it to do so would effectively eliminate the supermajority provision given to laws passed by the people through the initiative process.

-1 The trial court denied the motion to intervene by the Michigan House of Representatives and Senate, but it did grant those entities the opportunity to participate as amicus curiae.
+&lt;sup>1 The trial court denied the motion to intervene by the Michigan House of Representatives and Senate, but it did grant those entities the opportunity to participate as amicus curiae.

-2 This procedure is referred to by the parties and amicus curiae as, not surprisingly, "adopt and amend."
+&lt;sup>2 This procedure is referred to by the parties and amicus curiae as, not surprisingly, "adopt and amend."